robobenklein/zinc/README.md

 ## Why ZINC?

-ZINC compared to P9K is ...

- - Configured and structured very differently
+ - ZINC is configured and structured very differently from other themes
-   - ZINC uses ZSH associations for almost all options
+   - ZSH associations (/dictionaries) are used for almost all options
    - There's no central icon or segment registration
    - Segments are free to do as they please
- - A much leaner, smaller (faster) codebase.
+ - ZINC is a very small and lean code base that's quick to load.
- - Easily extensible (works via shell functions and zsh's `fpath`)
+ - ZINC is easily extensible (works via shell functions and zsh's `fpath`)
- - More customizable (make your own segments with a standard API!)
+ - ZINC is completely customizable (make your own segments with a standard API!)

 ZINC was built to support mixed async and non-async segments from the ground up.
-No more blocking calls for Git/HG/SVN information or any other command.
+Git/HG/SVN information is loaded asynchronously, so your prompt is usable near instantly even on slow systems!

 Also, async segments are smart: